-TREASURE to release music video for TikTok hit ‘DARARI’ this week
+TREASURE drop music video for rock-inspired 'DARARI' remix

-K-pop boyband TREASURE have revealed the release date for the music video and new remix of their viral TikTok hit ‘DARARI’.
+K-pop boyband TREASURE have dropped a brand-new remix of their viral TikTok hit ‘DARARI’, alongside a brand-new music video.

-Today (May 9), the 12-member act dropped a teaser poster for the forthcoming ‘DARARI’ remix and its accompanying music video, both of which are due out on May 13 at midnight KST.
-The new poster features the members of TREASURE posing with musical instruments in a large band practice room.
+The 12-piece unveiled the new remix alongside its accompanying video treatment at midnight KST today (May 13).
+The clip feature TREASURE performing the song and some choreography in the middle of a set reminiscent of an old band practice room, with musical instruments in the background.

+Meanwhile, the ‘DARARI’ remix notably employs rock elements, with electric guitar riffs forming majority of the song’s backing instrumentation.
+“Darararararari / The music when I look at you, baby / It’s your melody, melody, yeah / You’re my muse, so listen up, play it,” the boyband croon on the chorus.

 YG Entertainment first announced in late March that the boyband would be releasing a music video for the viral hit.
 At the time, the agency also revealed that TREASURE will be returning to South Korean music shows to perform ‘DARARI’.